 About:

-The Hardy Fuchsia is a species of flower plant that belongs to the Onagraceae (evening primrose) family, and it’s native to Southern South America.
-In frost-free climates, the fuchsia can grow to 10 feet in height and width, and in colder climates, it can still achieve about 4 or 5 feet in height.
-Apart from its size, the fuchsia is most notable for its intricate and exotic-looking pendant flowers which feature a deep-purple central tube filled with equally vibrant stamen and surrounded by hot-pink sepals.
+The Hardy Fuchsia is a flower plant species belonging to the Onagraceae (evening primrose) family, and it’s native to Southern South America.
+In frost-free climates, the fuchsia can grow to 10 feet in height and width; in colder climates, it can still achieve about 4 or 5 feet in height.
+Apart from its size, the fuchsia is most notable for its intricate and exotic-looking pendant flowers, which feature a deep-purple central tube filled with equally vibrant stamen and surrounded by hot-pink sepals.

 Growing Zones: | 6 to 9 |